Chemical Characterization of a Legacy Aqueous Film-Forming Foam Sample and Developmental Toxicity in Zebrafish (Danio rerio)

 PFOS is one of the most widely studied PFAS and has been associated with adverse outcomes in humans (Fleisch et al. 2017; Halldorsson et al. 2012; Høyer et al. 2015) and toxicity in animal models, including zebrafish (Menger et al. 2020; Sharpe et al. 2010; Xu et al. 2016).
 These outcomes include liver toxicity, thyroid disruption, neurotoxicity, immunotoxicity, cardiovascular toxicity, renal toxicity, and effects on the reproductive system (reviewed in Saikat et al. 2013; Zeng et al. 2019).
 Additionally, PFOS exposure has been demonstrated to be a developmental toxicant (ATSDR 2019).

 Few studies have examined mixture toxicity of PFAS compounds.
-PFAS target multiple receptors, including the nuclear receptor peroxisome proliferator–activated receptor α (peroxisome proliferator–activated receptor lowercase alpha]) and cellular transporters (Rosen et al. 2013; Zhao et al. 2017).
+PFAS target multiple receptors, including the nuclear receptor peroxisome proliferator–activated receptor α ( and cellular transporters (Rosen et al. 2013; Zhao et al. 2017).
 The chain length and terminal moiety of the PFAS congeners lead to differing affinities of each molecule to target receptors (Weaver et al. 2010; Wolf et al. 2014; Zhang et al. 2014; Zhao et al. 2017) and plausibly an additive-type response on these receptors in PFAS mixture scenarios.
 However, in vivo studies have revealed that interactions are more complicated.
 In zebrafish, single mixtures of PFOS and PFOA were shown to have both additive and synergistic effects on toxicity, depending on the ratio of PFOS:PFOA in each mixture (Ding et al. 2013), and similarly reduced potencies were observed with complex PFAS mixtures in zebrafish behavioral responses (Menger et al. 2020).
 Therefore, it is critical to assess the toxicity of the PFAS mixtures present in complex AFFF samples.

 The zebrafish is an important model for identifying developmental toxicants (Bambino and Chu 2017).
 The developing zebrafish is sensitive to PFAS toxicity (Chen et al. 2014; Dasgupta et al. 2020; Hagenaars et al. 2014; Jantzen et al. 2016; Menger et al. 2020; Zheng et al. 2011).
 PFAS have high water solubility, and waterborne concentrations can cross the protective chorion as well as enter the fish through oral, dermal, or gill absorption (Wang et al. 2015).
 However, the toxicokinetics can vary across PFAS congeners (Menger et al. 2020; Vogs et al. 2019).
-We have previously shown that nominal waterborne 8 microMolar and 16 microMolar PFOS exposures during development caused a reduction in larval growth and decreased yolk utilization (Sant et al. 2017); other groups have reported similar effects in zebrafish following developmental PFOS exposures (Chen et al. 2014; Hagenaars et al. 2014; Jantzen et al. 2016; Zheng et al. 2011).
+We have previously shown that nominal waterborne and PFOS exposures during development caused a reduction in larval growth and decreased yolk utilization (Sant et al. 2017); other groups have reported similar effects in zebrafish following developmental PFOS exposures (Chen et al. 2014; Hagenaars et al. 2014; Jantzen et al. 2016; Zheng et al. 2011).
 Our group has also identified pancreas-specific effects, including reduced exocrine pancreas length, decreased pancreatic endocrine beta cell islet area, and increased incidence of aberrant islet morphology (Sant et al. 2017).

 This study identifies the chemical composition and tests the toxicity of a legacy PFOS-based AFFF formulation provided by the Massachusetts Department of Environmental Protection (MA-DEP), collected from within the state.
 To characterize the fluorinated and nonfluorinated chemical composition of the mixture, we used liquid chromatography–tandem mass spectrometry (LC-MS/MS) and high-resolution MS (HRMS).
 Toxicity was assessed in vivo using the zebrafish embryo model (Danio rerio), which has been shown to be sensitive to toxicants during developmental exposures and predictive of human health effects (Bambino and Chu 2017).
-Toxicity was assessed by identifying the median lethal concentration and sublethal morphometric alterations in embryonic and larval zebrafish.
+Toxicity was assessed by identifying the and sublethal morphometric alterations in embryonic and larval zebrafish.
 Developmental lethality was compared with levels of the most prevalent PFAS and non-PFAS compounds found present in the AFFF sample.

 Methods